You're logged in as |

 Series C

-Accelerated Introduction to Computer Science (and an additional CS course not otherwise used to satisfy a concentration requirement; this course may be CSCI 0200, an intermediate-level course, or an advanced course)
+An additional CS course 200 or above not otherwise used to satisfy a concentration requirement; this course may be CSCI 0200, a Foundations course, or a 1000-level course.

 Series D 1